 Four elements that form the bedrock of a successful green cleaning program are policy, procurement, engagement and monitoring.
 Below are some practical guidelines extracted from the Green SASH program that will help you to prepare for GSP and gain greater value from green cleaning.

 ● Policy.
 Top-down commitment to green cleaning from the building owner/tenant is essential.
-Develop a sustainable procurement policy for cleaning services that incorporates existing sustainability and well-being policies, and describes procedures to implement the points listed below.
+Develop a sustainable procurement policy for cleaning services that incorporates existing sustainability and well-being policies.
+It must also describe procedures to implement the points listed below.

 ● Procurement.
-The following four-pronged approach can be used in the specifications and contract tendering process, to establish clear standards, while encouraging a sense of ownership and continuous improvement:
+The following four-pronged approach can be used in the specifications and contract tendering process while encouraging a sense of ownership and continuous improvement:

 ● Define measurable outcomes in the specifications, in terms of cleaning performance for each task, and methods of achieving environmental, health and hygiene outcomes.
 For example:

-- residual chemicals on surfaces shall be minimised via the use of accurate chemical dosing or chemical-free methods, and
+- Residual chemicals on surfaces shall be minimized via the use of accurate chemical dosing or chemical-free methods, and

 The non-prescriptive scope of works